WebMole/Ajax-Listing-Generator/README.md

-# School Listing Test
+# Ajax Listing Generator

-This is a demo AJAX application that lets you manage and manipulate schools in a database using some automated php scripts.
+This is a demo AJAX application that lets you manage and manipulate elements in a database using some automated php scripts.

 ## Requirements